Modularity of generating series of divisors on unitary Shimura varieties: Unitary Borcherds products

 over $\Spec(\Z)$ parametrizing elliptic curves with Drinfeld $\Gamma_1(D)$-level structure, $\Gamma_0(D)$-level structure, and no level structure, respectively.
+See \cite[Chapter 3]{KM} or \cite{DR} for the definitions.
 We denote by $\mathcal{E}$ the universal elliptic curve over any one of these bases, and view the line bundle of Jacobi forms $\mathcal{J}_{0,12}$ as a line bundle on any one of the three universal elliptic curves.
 Similarly, we view the Jacobi forms $\Theta^{24}$ and $(2\pi i \eta^2)^{12}$ of Proposition \ref{prop:integral jacobi} as being defined over any one of these bases.

 The following lemma will be needed in \S \ref{ss:unitary borcherds}.

 \begin{lemma} Let $ Q :\mathcal{Y}_1(D) \to \mathcal{E}$ be the universal $D$-torsion point.
 For any $r\mid D$ the line bundle

 on $\mathcal{Y}_1(D)$ is canonically trivial, and its section